All Saints Secondary School: School magazine

 The first school magazine, The Saint, was published in 1952.
 In 1957, the Rotary Club of Jesselton donated a second-hand printing press to the school and a large quantity of type blocks was donated by a firm in Sheffield, England.
 The school printed its own magazine from then till 1969.
 Presently, the school magazine has become the school's yearbook and selected students are assigned to the Editorial Board to publish the yearbook.

-Annual events

-Excellence Award Ceremony

-The annual All Saints School Excellence Award Ceremony recognises students who have excelled in both academic and co-curricular activities.
-This includes students who have made outstanding academic achievements in various subjects in the school examinations as well as school athletes who represented the school in both national and international competitions.